dotnet/xharness/README.md

 You can get a specific version from [the dotnet-eng feed](https://dev.azure.com/dnceng/public/_packaging?_a=package&feed=dotnet-eng&view=versions&package=Microsoft.DotNet.XHarness.CLI&protocolType=NuGet) where it is published.
 So far we are in preview so omitting the version will fail to locate a stable version of the tool and it has to be supplied.

 To run the tool, use the `xharness` command.
-The tool always expects the platform (`android`/`ios`) as the first argument and has following commands available:
+The tool always expects the platform (`android`/`apple`/`browser`) as the first argument and has following commands available:
 - `test` - run and test given application containing a TestRunner **\*** on a target device/emulator
 - `state` - print information about the machine and connected devices
-- `run` (iOS only) - run given application without a TestRunner **\*** on a target device/emulator
+- `run` (Apple only) - run given application without a TestRunner **\*** on a target device/emulator

-> Applications run via the `ios test` command require a TestRunner inside of the iOS app bundle to work properly.
+> Applications run via the `apple test` command require a TestRunner inside of the iOS/tvOS app bundle to work properly.
-The `ios run` command, on the other hand, doesn't expect the TestRunner and only runs the application and tries to detect the exit code.
+The `apple run` command, on the other hand, doesn't expect the TestRunner and only runs the application and tries to detect the exit code.
 Detection of exit code might not work across different iOS versions reliably.
 >
 > **\*** See the [Test Runners section](#test-runners).